wilsonmar/oss-perf/tableau.md

 http://www.tableau.com/learn/tutorials/on-demand/connecting-google-analytics
 notes that extracts of Google Analytics are limited to 7 dimensions and 10 measures.

+Tableau’s standard extraction from GA is limited in that it uses Sampler.
+So Google Big Query is a better approach for data extraction.

 But <strong>Measure Groups</strong> pre-selects them

 * Bounces